seg-perfect-fit/perfect-fit-site/README.md

 Our goal is to revolutionize the shopping experience by delivering an engaging, immersive platform with a **clean** and **elegant design**.

+**NOTE**: This is just the website showcasing a mock version of the product, and is NOT the final product itself

 ---

 ## Key Features ✨